 This site owes its inception to Caryn Mirriam-Goldberg who started the site as part of her duties as Kansas Poet Laureate with the intention of collecting poems to celebrate the state sesquicentennial.
 By 2013 Mirriam-Goldberg had created a site where a community of poets curated poems to speak to themes vital to many of us in and beyond Kansas and the heartland.
-The site changes themes periodically while collecting and publishing the poems from the previous theme.
+The site changes themes periodically while collecting and publishing the poems from the previous theme in print when possible.
 This evolution has lead us to the current name, The Coop: A Poetry Cooperative.

 Laura Lee Washburn has worked as Editor-in-Chief or Chief Curator since 2020, after serving as a help to Mirriam-Goldberg’s site management.
 In 2020, Laura Lee Washburn was joined by Katelyn Roth and Morgan O.H.
 McCune as additional site managers and editors.
 Throughout the coming months, Poetry Cooperative will continue the tradition of monthly rotating editors.

 Feburary 2021- Present We’re Speaking: Renewal and Change